lawfulstupid/beeps/README.md

 Installing:
-- Make sure you have [mid2beep](https://github.com/lawfulstupid/mid2beep) installed.
+- Make sure you have [mid2beep](https://github.com/lawfulstupid/mid2beep) and cURL installed.
 - Clone the project and add the root directory to your user PATH.

 Usage: